Raiffeisen-DGTL/checkita-data-quality/docs/en/01-application-setup/01-ApplicationSettings.md

 * `keyFields` - List of key fields used to identify fields that requires encryption/decryption.
 *Optional, default is `[password, secret]`*.

-If `encryption` section is missing then job config will be saved in database as is
+If `encryption` section is missing then job config will be saved in database as is.

 ## Example of Application Configuration File